AdobeDocs/experience-manager-gems.en/help/gems/aem-troubleshooting-aem-replication.md

 ---
 title: Troubleshooting AEM Replication
-seo-title: Troubleshooting AEM Replication
 description: Replication is a central feature in AEM as it allows publishing authored content to publish instances.
-In this session we'll analyze how to troubleshoot and react to the most common issues in replication.
-seo-description: Replication is a central feature in AEM as it allows publishing authored content to publish instances.
 In this session we'll analyze how to troubleshoot and react to the most common issues in replication.
 uuid: 4e4a3dc8-eb1c-4c28-a7c1-1c8c2e084e7b
 products: SG_EXPERIENCEMANAGER
 products: SG_EXPERIENCEMANAGER/CORE_PLATFORM/REPLICATION